Deep cycle batteries are used to provide constant current unlike starting batteries that provide a burst of current.

 Now, when you have got the multimeter in your hands, you will notice two different cords/wires.

-If you will connect the multimeter into the wrong polarity then you may not get any results.
+If you will connect the multimeter to the wrong polarity then you may not get any results.

 You shall be connecting it in the right manner.